DarranThomas/secret-sheep/README.md

-MOD_MYSQL_ACESSLOG.C for LightTPD up to version 1.4.35
+MOD_MYSQL_ACCESSLOG.C for LightTPD up to version 1.4.35
 ============

 This is the MOD_MYSQL_ACCESSLOG code that allows LIGHTTPD to write its logs to a DATABASE instead of disk files.